‘Reduce heat with external awnings and canopies’

-Awnings available from Lindy's provide an effective barrier to minimise the sun’s effect on exposed windows, verandahs and patios.
-With a diverse range of awnings on offer, each has their own advantages and suitability for the location to be installed.
+Awnings provide an effective barrier to minimise the sun’s effect on exposed windows, verandahs and patios.
+Lindy's offer a diverse range of awnings each with their own advantages and suitability for the location to be installed.
 They are available in a wide choice of fabrics, colours and patterns.
 The following is a guide on the different types.

 Folding arm fabric awnings